tushar847/EventManagement-WebApp-Server/README.md

 ## Step - 4 - Docker Compose up

-Run the following command to make star the server.
+Navigate to the MOCK folder and run the following command to star the server.

 ```bash
  docker compose up -d